JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 data Lit = LInt Int | LBool Bool deriving Eq
 ```
 This will produce the exact same code, except our functions will both be named `==`.
-We'll talk more about how this overloading works in the next video.
+We'll talk more about how this overloading works in the next section.

 We also want a way to convert both types to Strings.
 Fortunately, there's also a very mechanical way to to do this.
 All we need to do is add `Show` to the deriving clause.
 The final data declarations look like this: